-Put the cod in a pot, Add the lemon and bay leaf, cover with cold water and bring to a boil.
-Cook for 15 minutes and allow to cool the fish in the cooking water.
+Put the cod in a pot, combine the lemon and bay, cover with cold water and bring to a boil.
+Cook for 15 minutes and let the fish cool in the cooking water.

 Drain baccala, remove all the bones and the skin: It is a job that you have to necessarily do using your hands.
-Now you have to stir the cod: use the Blender jar is not recommended, so either you do it by hand using a wooden spoon, or in a food processor using the hook in leaf or in the food processor using the plastic blades, they don't mince the fish with violence.
+Now you have to stir the cod: the use of the blender is not recommended, so either you do it by hand using a wooden spoon, or in a food processor using the hook in leaf or in the food processor using the plastic blades, they don't mince the fish with violence.
 I used the latter.

-Begin to mix on low speed, adding the oil.
-In practice, It's as if you were making mayonnaise fish: oil and fish must fit together into a smooth, glossy cream, Obviously with bits of fish still visible.
+Start to keep at low speed by adding the oil flush.
+In practice, It's as if you were making mayonnaise fish: the oil and fish must assemble together until it becomes a glossy and homogeneous cream, Obviously with bits of fish still visible.
 I recommend using a delicate fruity oil in order not to lose the taste of cod.